MrDiamondDog/arduino-soundboard/README.md

 # Arduino Soundboard

 A soundboard made for an Arduino Mega 2560 that connects to your PC to adjust the volume of applications.

 ![image](soundboard.jpg)

 ## How to make

 There are a few steps required... and some money.

+If you plan on making this, please read the whole document to fully understand what and how you are making this.

 ### Ingredients